file9.ai

 Geography

-Colombia is characterized by a diverse landscape that includes flat coastal lowlands, central highlands, and the Andes Mountains.
-It has a total area of approximately 1.14 million square kilometers, making it slightly less than twice the size of Texas.
-The country experiences a tropical climate along the coast, while cooler conditions prevail in the highlands.
+Colombia is characterized by its diverse geography, featuring coastal lowlands, central highlands, and the Andes Mountains.
+It spans an area of approximately 1,138,910 square kilometers, making it slightly less than twice the size of Texas.
+The country is endowed with significant natural resources, including petroleum, natural gas, and coal, while its climate varies from tropical along the coast to cooler highland regions.

 • 3,208 km of coastline along the Caribbean Sea and North Pacific Ocean.